-Whether you’re planning your pet’s pregnancy or you think your dog is already expecting, the Purina PetCare team will guide you through the signs.
-Being prepared will help to make your dog’s pregnancy as simple and stress-free as possible for them – and you.
+Whether you’re planning your pet’s pregnancy or you think your dog is already expecting, the Purina PetCare team will guide you through the signs and tell you all about the dog gestation period.
+Being prepared will help to make your dog’s pregnancy as simple and stress-free as possible for her – and you.

 When can a dog get pregnant?

 As pregnancy can be expensive and emotional for both you and your dog, breeding is often best left to the experts.
 If you’d like to avoid a pet pregnancy, you may want to consider getting your dog neutered.
-See our Neutering Dog page for more information.
+See our neutering your dog page for more information.

 How long are dogs pregnant?